All Products

 servicePort: 80

-By default, the APIG Ingress uses HTTP to forward requests to backend application containers.
-If your application container uses HTTPS, you can use the annotation nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" to forward requests over HTTPS.
-If your application container is a gRPC service, you can use the annotation nginx.ingress.kubernetes.io/backend-protocol: "GRPC" to forward requests over gRPC.
+By default, APIG Ingress forwards requests to backend application containers using the HTTP protocol.
+If your application container uses the HTTPS protocol, add the annotation nginx.ingress.kubernetes.io/backend-protocol: "HTTPS" to forward requests to the backend application container.
+If your application container provides a gRPC service, add the annotation nginx.ingress.kubernetes.io/backend-protocol: "GRPC" to forward requests to the backend application container.

 Note

-Unlike NGINX Ingress, if the port name in the Kubernetes service resource for your backend service is defined as `gRPC` or `HTTP2`, you do not need to configure the nginx.ingress.kubernetes.io/backend-protocol: "GRPC" annotation.
-The APIG Ingress automatically uses gRPC or HTTP/2.
+Unlike NGINX Ingress, APIG Ingress automatically uses gRPC or HTTP/2 if the Port Name in the Kubernetes Service resource for your backend service is defined as grpc or http2.
+In this case, you do not need to configure the annotation nginx.ingress.kubernetes.io/backend-protocol: "GRPC".

 apiVersion: networking.k8s.io/v1